The base Zen theme is designed to be easily extended by its sub-themes. You shouldn't modify any of the CSS or PHP files in the

 This documentation is specifically for people who use Drush.
 You can take advantage of the

 drush zen command to automatically generate a sub-theme.

 - Ensure drush knows about the zen command

-After you have downloaded Zen and placed it in your sites/all/themes directory, you need to enable the Zen theme and clear Drupal’s (and Drush’s) cache so that it will notice the Zen drush command.
+After you have downloaded Zen and placed it in your sites/all/themes directory, you need to enable the Zen theme and set Zen as the default theme on the Appearance administrative page.
 Type:

 - Run the drush zen command with the following parameters.

 drush zen "Foo theme" foocommand to generate a subtheme with machine name

 fooand human name "Foo theme" in your Drupal site.